 Architectural wall paneling, including transparent finish wall paneling, is used to enhance the style of many woodworking projects because it improves the aesthetic value.
-While most wall panels look stylish and beautiful, it is often a woodworker’s challenge to build architectural panels that meet both design specifications and Architectural Woodwork Standards.
+While most wall panels look stylish and beautiful, it is often a woodworker’s challenge to build architectural panels that meet both design specifications and AWI Standards.

 The Importance of Wall Paneling

 Wall paneling projects include wood veneer, solid wood, stile and rail wood, decorative laminate, solid surface, and solid phenolic products and any parts related to these.
-The Architectural Woodwork Standards help you understand the types of veneer, methods of slicing, matching of adjacent veneer leaves, and requirements for end-matching of the veneer.
+The AWI Standards help you understand the types of veneer, methods of slicing, matching of adjacent veneer leaves, and requirements for end-matching of the veneer.

 Transparent finish wall paneling begins with the selection of veneers but doesn’t necessarily mean a particular tree or log.
 Rather than choosing wood for its color and quality, the size and availability of the species should be considered.
-Many wall paneling projects have had difficulties due to insufficient availability and this is one reason why the Architectural Woodwork Standards are important.
+Many wall paneling projects have had difficulties due to insufficient availability and this is one reason why the AWI Standards are important.

 - Panel sequencing, including pre-manufactured and made-to-order wall panels